SidhartK/continuous-artifact-browser/README.md

 - agentic-urls: URLs that trigger the agent to do things automatically upon page load.
 > Advertisers would love to get their paws on this

+- shareable-generated-artifacts: Prior to code being a dominant shareable artifact, HTML pages was an artifact people used to build hypertext graphs.
+Fundamentally, just a document with references, it created a whole digital world.
+Now generative models generate more than we ever dreamed of.
+This should be effectively shared.
+And the shareable content must be rendered.
 - artifact-jumpstart: The idea is that for things we have _done before_ or projects where you have a high-level sense of _what needs to be done_.
 The concrete form is that we sometimes have a sense of the artifacts that will be generated once we are done.
 Maybe it would be a good idea to help jumpstart that artifact (or continue progress).